d4rk5id3r/StealthLink/README.md

 <br/>

 ## 🔥 Stealth-Link
 Stealth-link is not a tool for phishing.
-Instead, it serves as a demonstration of "URL Making Technology," achieved through a straightforward Bash Script.
+Instead, it serves as a demonstration of "URL Making Technology," achieved through a straightforward Bash Script and also available in python.
 Its purpose is to conceal a phishing URL beneath an innocent-looking URL such as wikipedia.com or facebook.com.
 It can be included in phishing tools, provided appropriate credit is given, to create a more credible URL appearance.

 <br/>